ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### Key Identifiers

 A Presenter may choose to select which cryptographic keys are reported as part of the generated Evidence.
-For each selected cryptographic key, the Presenter includes a requested entity of type `id-evidence-entity-key`.
-Among the requested claims for this entity, the Presenter includes one claim with the type `id-evidence-claim-key-identifier`.
+For each selected cryptographic key, the Presenter includes a requested element of type `id-evidence-element-key`.
+Among the requested claims for this element, the
+Presenter includes one claim with the type `id-evidence-claim-key-identifier`.
 The value of this claim should be set to the utf8String that represents the identifier for the specific key.